dima-brook/w3f_application/elrond_bridge.md

 **bias** is the fixed value of XPNET 0.001 - to avoid DoS attacks</br>
 **TX**<sub>mul</sub> is the multiplyer equal to XPNET 0.005</br>
 **size**(**TX**<sub>bin</sub>) is the binary size of the transaction code

-Once the bridge matures and more entities will desire to become validators we will migrate from PoA to PoS bridge validators concensus mechanism.</br>

-**Stage 2: Proof-of-Stake (PoS)**
-Principle: the network trusts the validator, who puts its own resources as a pledge for the ability to create blocks: the larger the share, the higher the probability that the network will allow the creation of a block.

 #### Transaction Award